adamtylernelson/class_directory/readme.txt

 Level 1
 -------
 1. Make links a different color when hovered over
+DONE
 2. Add a border to your profile pic
+DONE
 3. Embed your favorite YouTube video
+DONE
 4. Commit and push changes
+DONE

 Level 2
 -------
 1. Use CSS3 transitions
+DONE
 2. Use a webfont
+DONE
 3. Use the HTML dictionary tag correctly
+PASS
 4. Commit and push changes